Our Commitment to Flying Safely Together

-To travel with us, you must agree that you are not aware that you and, to your knowledge, those in your itinerary have been exposed to someone with COVID-19 in the past 10 days.
-Customers who have been fully vaccinated for at least 2 weeks, or have had COVID-19 within the last 90 days and have fully recovered so that they are not contagious, may travel at any time after exposure as long as they are symptom free.
+To travel with us, you must agree that you are not aware that you and, to your knowledge, those in your itinerary have been recently exposed to someone with COVID-19 (in the timeframes specified by your origin and destination).
+If traveling within the United States, customers who meet one or more of the following criteria may travel at any time after exposure as long as they are symptom free:

 View the Center for Disease Control and Prevention’s guidance for definition of exposure, opens in a new window to make sure it is safe for you to fly.

-View the Center for Disease Control and Prevention’s full list of symptoms, opens in a new window to make sure it is safe for you to fly.
+View the Center for Disease Control and Prevention’s full list of symptoms, opens in a new window, to make sure it is safe for you to fly.